watir/watirbook/main/headless.md

 W> Xvfb works only on Linux.
 It does not work on Windows or Mac OS.

 If you do not have Firefox, Ruby or Selenium installed, see *Installation* chapter.
+If you are not familiar with Selenium API, please see *Quick Start*, *Driver* and *Element* chapters.

 Without getting into a lot of technical detail, [Xvfb](https://en.wikipedia.org/wiki/Xvfb) (X virtual framebuffer) is a piece of software that makes is possible to run browsers (and other applications) in a headless mode.
-It works only on Linux.

 Install Xvfb via `apt-get`: